 Anyone who is not legally qualified risks making a mistake, creating uncertainty or losing opportunities for good estate planning mechanisms if they make a Will for themselves.1 Ambiguous wording is extremely common in home-made Wills and may result in substantial cost and delay in having the Supreme Court resolve the ambiguity.
 It is also essential to ensure that a Will is signed and witnessed properly, if it is not, it will be invalid.

 What if I die without a will?

-If you die intestate or your Will is rendered invalid, an Administrator appointed by the court arranges payment of your liabilities which from your assets, then distributes the remainder, based on a pre-determined statutory formula, which may not be how you intended your assets to be distributed.
+If you die intestate or your Will is rendered invalid, an Administrator appointed by the court arranges payment of your liabilities from your assets, then distributes the remainder, based on a pre-determined statutory formula, which may not be how you intended your assets to be distributed.